Project: City Gateway, Port Salford Extension

 Port Salford is a key part of the industrial and logistics strategy, due to its location near the motorway.
 The extension will deliver a multi-modal logistics hub, which comprises 320,000sqm of floor space.
 This will deliver state-of-the-art logistic facilities, offering an attractive location for a UK-wide based logistics operation.

 Programmes for building design and construction have sequences in which tasks are carried out so a project can be completed on time.
-Programming issues relating to the construction of the project are always a problem for companies such as Peel, which is why a topographic survey is needed for work to commence.
+Programming issues relating to the construction of the project are always a problem for large companies like the client, which is why a topographic survey is needed for work to commence.
 It allows for changes to be made continuously.
 A topographical survey is a basis for construction designs, and the topographical drawings will help further down the line of the construction project.
 The drawing must accurately reflect the ground’s current condition.
 Once work begins in the area, if the ground doesn’t correspond with the drawing, it would mean the construction process would have to start from square one.

 The topographical survey provided by Powers enabled construction work to begin.
-The project will be done in phases and Peel is hopeful the entire project will be completed by 2038.
+The project will be done in phases and the client is hopeful the entire project will be completed by 2038.
 The Port Salford Extension will capitalise on and enhance the area’s current connectivity to be able to deliver a UK-wide tri-modal logistics hub.
 The extension could also include a new Neighbourhood Park, Mossland Park Gateway, and greenspace.

-Matt Stafford, Associate Director Land & Planning, Peel L&P – “Peel has used Powers on various stages of the Port Salford project and has always found them to be helpful and accurate.
+Matt Stafford, Associate Director Land & Planning, Peel L&P – “Peel L&P has used Powers on various stages of the Port Salford project and has always found them to be helpful and accurate.
 Part of the reason we continuously use Powers is due to the team’s ability to deliver the work on time and to a high, professional standard.”